 Ingenuity is one of the few silver linings about staying at home.
 People are flexing their creative muscles more now that they’ve got fewer options for entertainment.
 They’re creating unique crafts and even infusing their homes with advanced tech set-ups.

 When you set up a movie projector, you can easily blow up the picture to massive sizes.
 Say goodbye to squinting at tiny screens and laboring over aspect ratios.
-Our pick is Epson and their line of home theater projectors, which are short-range and easy-to-use gadgets that throw up giant, crystal-clear images.
+Our pick is from our sponsor Epson and its line of home theater projectors, which are short-range and easy-to-use gadgets that throw up giant, crystal-clear images.

 First up, think about throw distance and positioning

 You’ll need to consider the throw distance when you’re trying to decide on a projector.
 Look for a product that gives you flexibility in placement.
 Depending on your room, the projector position and the size of the image may need some tweaking.

 - Long Throw: This type of throw provides huge images.
 You’ll usually have to install these projectors in the center of the ceiling in a large room.

 - Short Throw: You’ll usually install these projects either on the wall or on the ceiling close to the wall.
 They’ve got to be close to where the image will be projected.
 Usually, these project movies from three to eight feet away.
 This type of throw provides large images while reducing shadows and eye glare.

 - Ultra-Short Throw: This type of project is great because it practically eliminates shadows and eye glare.
 You’ll install this projector on the wall, the ceiling nearer to a wall, or a table projecting downwards.
 Ultra-short throw projectors throw images from zero to four feet away from the projector to screen.